The strong coupling constant: State of the art and the decade ahead: alphasmZ from DIS and parton densities

 where the standard convolution is abbreviated by $\otimes$.
 Both, the splitting functions $P^{}_{ik}$ and the coefficient functions by $c_{a, i}$ are calculable in QCD perturbation theory in an expansion in powers of the strong coupling constant $a_s \equiv \alphas(\mu^2)/(4\pi)$,

-Here, the first three terms define the NNLO predictions for DIS, which is currently the standard approximation, see~\cite{Moch:2004pa,Vogt:2004mw} for the splitting functions and~\cite{vanNeerven:1991nn,Zijlstra:1992qd,Zijlstra:1992kj,Moch:1999eb} for the DIS coefficient functions at this accuracy.
-Form the perturbative expansion in Eqs.~(\ref{eq:moch-Pexp}) and (\ref{eq:moch-Cexp}) as well as from the PDF evolution in Eq.~(\ref{eq:moch-evol}) it is obvious that there is, in general, significant correlations between the PDFs and the value of strong coupling constant $\alphasmZ$, see e.g. Ref.~\cite{Accardi:2016ndt}.
-In the ABM PDF fits, this information can be obtained from the (positive-definite) covariance matrix, see, e.g.~\cite{Alekhin:2017kpj}.
+Here, the first three terms define the NNLO predictions for DIS, which is currently the standard approximation~\cite{Moch:2004pa,Vogt:2004mw} for the splitting functions and~\cite{vanNeerven:1991nn,Zijlstra:1992qd,Zijlstra:1992kj,Moch:1999eb} for the DIS coefficient functions at this accuracy.
+Form the perturbative expansion in Eqs.~(\ref{eq:moch-Pexp}) and (\ref{eq:moch-Cexp}) as well as from the PDF evolution in Eq.~(\ref{eq:moch-evol}) it is obvious that there is, in general, significant correlation between the PDFs and the value of strong coupling constant $\alphasmZ$~\cite{Accardi:2016ndt}.
+In the ABM PDF fits, this information can be obtained from the (positive-definite) covariance matrix~\cite{Alekhin:2017kpj}.

 Equation~(\ref{eq:moch-disSF}) holds up to power corrections suppressed by $1/Q^2$, and the accessible range of kinematics in the momentum transfer $Q$ and Bjorken $x$ requires careful considerations of the respective kinematic regions.
-Typical cuts in the application to DIS data restrict the invariant mass of the hadronic system $W^2 = m_p^2 + Q^2 (1-x)/x$ (with the proton mass $m_p$) to $W^2 \ge 12.5~{\rm GeV}^2$ and $Q^2 \ge 2.5 \div 10~{\rm GeV}^2$, see, e.g.~\cite{Alekhin:2017kpj}.
+Typical cuts in the application to DIS data restrict the invariant mass of the hadronic system $W^2 = m_p^2 + Q^2 (1-x)/x$ (with the proton mass $m_p$) to $W^2 \ge 12.5~{\rm GeV}^2$ and $Q^2 \ge 2.5\mbox{--}10~{\rm GeV}^2$~\cite{Alekhin:2017kpj}.
 Depending on these cuts, an improved theoretical description of $F_a\left(x,Q^2\right)$ to account for higher-twist and target-mass corrections becomes necessary.
 Higher-twist corrections arise from the infinite tower of power corrections $(1/Q^2)^n$, in the operator product expansion (with $n=1,2,3, \dots$).
 Higher-twist terms have a physical interpretation as multiparton correlations and modify the structure functions in Eq.~(\ref{eq:moch-disSF}) as

-where the additive terms $H_a^{\tau=4}(x)$ models the twist-four contribution and $F_a^{\rm TMC}$ denotes the leading twist structure function with target mass corrections, which account for the finite nucleon mass, see, e.g.~\cite{Alekhin:2017kpj}.
+where the additive terms $H_a^{\tau=4}(x)$ models the twist-four contribution and $F_a^{\rm TMC}$ denotes the leading-twist structure function with target mass corrections, which account for the finite nucleon mass~\cite{Alekhin:2017kpj}.